Bill13579/tabby/README.md

+UPDATE: Development for v2.1 has started!
+Checkout branch v2.1-dev

 # What is it?

 Tabby is an open-source window & tab manager that can manage great amounts of windows and tabs at ease.